subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 $$ E = \sum_l {1\over 2} \epsilon_{l-1}^T\Pi_{l-1}\epsilon_{l-1}\ \ \ where\ \ \ \Pi_l = \Sigma_l^{-1} $$

-Each latent state is updated to minimize this total 'energy' using gradient descent.
+Each latent state is updated to minimize this total 'energy' $E$ using gradient descent.
 Since $z(l)$ appears in two places, its update has two components:

 1. It is predicted by the level above, with error given by